chocolatey/choco-wiki/ChocolateyFAQs.md

 [Any CPU 32-bit mode on 64 bit machine](http://stackoverflow.com/a/14857294)

+### Is there a PowerShell Module for Chocolatey?
+Not yet, but when there is it will be provided as a binary DLL.

+Chocolatey itself is now a binary with 0.9.9+.
+This provides the ability to run it on Linux/OSX, which is why it is not by default a PowerShell module (\*nix still doesn't really have PowerShell support).
+The intention is to have something that has a larger portability - this is why it is not something you can ***only*** use in PowerShell, but rather something you can ***also*** use in PowerShell.

+**It was NEVER a PowerShell module, it just used PowerShell as a programming language and was meant to be a CLI app.** I bolded this so it might get read twice. ;)

+Chocolatey up until 0.9.9 was provided completely written in PowerShell, with the approach above.
+I don't know of any other app that has ever tried that approach, which made the original chocolatey client a rarity indeed.

 ### Why do I have to confirm packages now?
 Is there a way to remove this?
 tl;dr - Yes, completely possible.
 Use `-y` or turn on `allowGlobalConfirmation`.